Summarize Attributes

 • Inputs can be a tabular layer or a layer with geometry (points, lines, or areas).

-• You can use this tool with spatial data, however, the result will be tabular.
+• You can use this tool with spatial data.
+However, the result is tabular.
 You can then join your results to spatial data using the Join Features tool.

-• The tool is a tabular analysis tool, not a spatial analysis tool.
-The output table will consist of fields containing the result of the statistical operation.
+• This tool is a tabular analysis tool, not a spatial analysis tool.
+The output table consists of fields containing the result of the statistical operation.

-• The output of this tool will always include a count of the number of features that have been summarized.
+• The output table of this tool always includes a count of the number of features that have been summarized.

 How the Summarize Attributes tool works